-For 75 years, the Santa Train has been delivering gifts to the people of rural Eastern Kentucky, Southwest Virginia, and Tennessee.
-In 1943 this gesture of goodwill was begun by the Clinchfield Railroad (now known as CSX) and the Merchants Bureau of Kingsport, TN (Kingsport Chamber of Commerce).
-More than 5,000 gifts that include toys, food, and winter clothing will be delivered along the 110 miles of track between Shelby, KY and Kingsport, TN.
+For 76 years, the Santa Train has been delivering gifts to the people of rural Eastern Kentucky, Southwest Virginia, and Tennessee.
+In 1943 this gesture of goodwill was begun by the Clinchfield Railroad (now known as CSX) and the Merchants Bureau of Kingsport, TN (Kingsport Chamber).
+More than 5,000 gifts that include such items as toys, hats, scarves, and gloves will be delivered along the 110 miles of track between Shelby, KY and Kingsport, TN.

 The Santa Train runs each year on the Saturday before Thanksgiving but the donations come in months ahead of time from across the United States.
 CSX and event partners Soles 4 Souls, Food City, Appalachian Power, and Kingsport Chamber of Commerce donate gifts and time to bring lots of smiles this holiday season.
-The train is packed in Jacksonville, FL by CSX volunteers in early November before it starts the journey north to Appalachia.
 There are typically 100 or so volunteers on board the train to help distribute more than 15 tons of gifts each year.
 The Santa Train volunteers search the crowd at each stop with color-coded bags geared to girls and boys of various ages.
 Individual gifts are also handed out in the crowd and Santa tosses plush toys and stuffed animals from the back of the train.

 WATCH: Three Christmas Treats for Santa